The Bulgarian Legal System and Legal Research

 2.7.
 The Practice of the Courts

 The judgments issued by Bulgarian courts in individual proceedings have no universal applicability, i.e. they are binding on the parties involved.
 Thus, court judgments are not case law.
-Needless to say, even individual court judgments may have very significant practical value and are thus often of interest to practitioners and are cited in other legal proceedings.
+Even individual court judgments may have very significant practical value and are thus often of interest to practitioners and are cited in other legal proceedings.
 They remain, however, even in identical factual settings only arguments in another, independent trial.

 This is a subsidiary source of law the main characteristics of which are: a continuous implementation by many persons and its “opinion necessitatis” i.e. the common understanding of its binding force.
 It is not uncommon in business relations.